1984–85 Wolverhampton Wanderers F.C. season: Build-up to the season

 Winger Tony Towner also departed that summer having been signed from Rotherham United only 12 months earlier for £10,000 and had become a first team regular at Molineux.
-Towner famously had been on then manager Graham Hawkins pre-season shopping list that was presented to Dougan, but Hawkins was furious to find that Dougan had spent so much of the budget on him whilst he and head coach Jim Barron were out of the country.
+Towner famously had been on then-manager Graham Hawkins' pre-season shopping list that was presented to Dougan, but Hawkins was furious to find that Dougan had spent so much of the budget on him whilst he and head coach Jim Barron were out of the country.
 Towner would move on to Charlton Athletic for just £15,000.

-Perhaps most significantly was the loss of Wolves legend Kenny Hibbitt.
-The Midfielder, the club's second highest appearances holder (574) and tenth top scorer (114) also calling time on his Molineux career, opting for a move to Coventry City for an undisclosed fee.
-Asked for his thoughts on leaving the club, club legend Kenny said "Tommy Docherty came in as manager and he knew I didn't want to be around to see the club in such dire straits".
+Perhaps most significant was the loss of Wolves legend Kenny Hibbitt.
+The midfielder, the club's second highest appearances holder (574) and tenth top scorer (114), opted for a move to Coventry City for an undisclosed fee.
+Asked for his thoughts on leaving the club, Hibbitt said "Tommy Docherty came in as manager and he knew I didn't want to be around to see the club in such dire straits".

 As the start of the season approached, there was yet more selection issues for Docherty.
-John Burridge, who been first choice goalkeeper for the last two season was out of contract and making demands of the club.
-With the season kicking off with a home game against Sheffield United, Docherty was to make a bold decision.
-Rather than meet Burridge's demands, the club would bring in 17 year-old academy keeper Tim Flowers for his league debut.
+John Burridge, who been first choice goalkeeper for the last two seasons, was out of contract and making demands of the club.
+With the season beginning with a home game against Sheffield United, Docherty was to make a bold decision.
+Rather than meet Burridge's demands, the club would bring in 17-year-old academy keeper Tim Flowers for his league debut.